 The power of big data in areas like business analytics and advertising is well established and burgeoning, but a growing movement within data science is exploring applications that benefit society as a whole — not just a single company or client.

 In recent years, new data competitions, fellowships and academic programs have sprung up with the intent to pursue Data Science for Social Good (DSSG).

-More than 100 researchers at the University of Michigan, in fields ranging from public health and biostatistics to social work and education, gathered this month to share their work in this area at the second-annual Data for Public Good Symposium.
+More than 100 researchers at the University of Michigan, in fields ranging from public health and biostatistics to social work and education, gathered in February to share their work in this area at the second-annual Data for Public Good Symposium.

 “We tend to think of volunteering as something we do for a day, but this is a way someone can do something philanthropic for an extended period of time while using their expertise,” said Steve Salerno, U-M doctoral student in biostatistics and co-president of the student organization Statistics in the Community (STATCOM).

 The research featured at the February 19 symposium is a necessary counterbalance to the power big data can provide those with the resources to exploit it, said H.V.
 Jagadish, the Bernard A. Galler Collegiate Professor of Electrical Engineering and Computer Science and newly appointed director of the Michigan Institute for Data Science (MIDAS).

 “A major concern in a data-driven world is information asymmetry,” Jagadish said.
 “The underprivileged individual has very little information as compared to the people, companies and agencies they interact with on a regular basis.
 The value of information grows more than linearly with size, so it behooves us as data scientists to help ordinary citizens and the less fortunate among us.
 I am proud of the work our researchers are doing in this regard.”

 Below are a few examples of the projects presented at the symposium, which was sponsored by by STATCOM, MIDAS, the Center for Education Design, Evaluation, and Research, and the Community Technical Assistance Collaborative.